 The Code does not prohibit a judge from accepting honoraria or speaking fees provided that the compensation is reasonable and commensurate with the task performed.
 A judge should ensure, however, that no conflicts are created by the arrangement.
 A judge must not appear to trade on the judicial position for personal advantage.
-Nor should a judge spend significant time away from court duties to meet speaking or writing commitments for compensation.
-In addition, the source of the payment must not raise any question of undue influence or the judge's ability or willingness to be impartial.
+Nor should a judge spend significant time away from court duties to meet speaking or writing commitments for compensation. addition, the source of the payment must not raise any question of undue influence or the judge's ability or willingness to be impartial.

-I. Disclosure of a judge's income, debts, investments or other assets.
-Disclosure of a judge's income, debts, investments or other assets is required only to the extent provided in this Canon and in Sections 3E and 3F, or as otherwise required by law.\
+I. Disclosure of a judge's income, debts, investments or other assets is required only to the extent provided in this Canon and in Sections 3E and 3F, or as otherwise required by law.\